-Ignoring money problems, unfortunately, does not make them go away, in fact, it can worsen them so below are some top tips to get started:
+Ignoring money problems, unfortunately, does not make them go away, in fact, it can make the worse.

 When you create a realistic budget, balancing how much money you have coming in, and how much you have going out on bills and other expenses, it helps you manage your cash flow.

 You can use a spreadsheet (I have a free monthly budget planner you can download by clicking here) or you can use a pen and paper if you prefer.

 If you do not have a regular income, money advice service have a useful article on how to budget – https://www.moneyadviceservice.org.uk/en/articles/how-to-budget-for-an-irregular-income

 Set up payments to clear debt, put money into an emergency fund or savings, to pay off your credit card etc. to ensure money goes out automatically.
 The stress of thinking and organising these payments is reduced every month and it makes it a lot easier to manage your finances